yuqiliao/IDE-help-guide/05-piaac-walk-through.Rmd

 exhibit 5-24).

 The alpha level for all *t*-tests is .05.
 All comparisons within a jurisdiction, within the same year, are made using dependent *t*-tests.
 Comparisons between jurisdictions are treated as independent.
 Non-achievement comparisons across years are treated as independent.
 Comparisons of achievement across years are made using independent *t*-tests with a linking error taken into account.
 A part-whole adjustment is implemented for comparisons between a jurisdiction and a group that the jurisdiction is part of (e.g. Average of All Jurisdictions).

-For more information on the significance testing between years/studies, see section **5.
-Statistical Notations and Other Notes** under *Linking error*.

 Exhibit 5-24.
 Significance test table output
 ![Exhibit 5-24 is a screenshot from the PIAAC IDE tool showing an example of a significance test table output in the Build Reports tab.](images/chapter5/image24.png){width="2.9332928696412948in"